jbaudanza/rxeventstore/README.md

 An event can be anything that a user does that might mutate the state of your application.
 For example, a user posting a comment would create an event in the event log.

 RxEventStore has drivers that use both Redis and PostgreSQL to store and query events.
-You are free to use one, or mix and match them both.
+You are free to use either one, or mix and match them both.

 There are two ways to pull data out of the event store.
-The first uses an Observable that emits all the current events and any future events as they happen:
+The first is to use the `.observable()` function that returns an RxJs Observable that emits all the current events and any future events as they happen:

 ```js
 var PgDatabase = require('rxeventstore/database/pg');